Arkansas State University System: Campuses

+Athletics

+Some institutions sponsors athletic programs.
+Arkansas State University is a member of the Sun Belt Conference of the NCAA Division I. Henderson State University is member of the GAC of the NCAA Division II.
+While Arkansas State University Mid-South, Arkansas State University Mountain Home, Arkansas State University Newport and Arkansas State University Three Rivers are all members of the Bi-State Conference of the NJCAA.

 History

 The Fowler Center on the Jonesboro campus of ASU is a regional center for the arts.

 In 2006, the ASU System Office was created to facilitate future growth and enhanced services to the system institutions.
 The Board of Trustees named university president Dr. Les Wyatt as the first system president and Robert L. Potts as the first chancellor of the Jonesboro campus.
 The office was relocated from Jonesboro to Little Rock in 2011.

 Arkansas State University in Jonesboro was established in 1909 as Arkansas State College.
 ASU-Beebe was established in 1927 as Junior Agricultural School of Central Arkansas and became part of ASU in 1955.
 ASU-Newport was founded as White River Vocational-Technical School in 1976 and became part of ASU-Beebe in 1992, but in 2002 the campus combined with Delta Technical Institute at Marked Tree to become a standalone institution.
 ASU-Mountain Home campus was established in 1995.
 Mid-South Community College in West Memphis became a member of the system in 2015 and changed its name to ASU Mid-South.
 College of the Ouachitas in Malvern became ASU Three Rivers and joined the ASU System on Jan.
 1, 2020.
 The ASU System Board of Trustees on Dec.
 6, 2019, approved a merger agreement and transition plan with Henderson State University in Arkadelphia, which would become the ASU System’s seventh member institution.

 Act 18 of 2021 added Henderson State University, a four-year institution in Arkadelphia, to the ASU System and expanded the ASU System Board of Trustees from five to seven members.